-The below is a listing of all the graduate courses offered in the Yale Astronomy Department.
-To search for current course listings by semester, please use Yale’s Online Course Information website.
+The following is a list of all graduate courses offered in the Yale Department of Astronomy for Fall 2022.

 The analytic and numerical/computational tools necessary for effective research in astronomy, geophysics, and related disciplines.
 Topics include numerical solutions to differential equations, spectral methods, and Monte Carlo simulations.
 Applications are made to common astrophysical and geophysical problems including fluids and N-body simulations.